 The good news is that once you hit 65, presbyopia doesn’t get any worse!

-The consensus across the board is that cheap reading glasses are not harmful to your eyesight.
+The consensus is that cheap reading glasses are not harmful to your eyesight.

-Harvard Health Publishing and Health Essentials, to name a couple of websites, quote eye-doctors that state that cheap OTC (over-the-counter) reading glasses are perfectly fine for correcting presbyopia.
+Websites like Harvard Health Publishing and Health Essentials, quote eye-doctors that say that cheap OTC (over-the-counter) reading glasses are perfectly fine for correcting presbyopia.

-Cheap reading glasses also known as “cheaters” work best when both of your eyes have the same refraction – meaning the same requirement for magnification.
+However, cheap reading glasses, also known as “cheaters”, work best when both of your eyes have the same refraction – meaning the same requirement for magnification.

-If each of your eyes is different, or you want bifocals, you’ll want to see an optometrist.
+If each eye is different, or you want bifocals, you’ll want to see an optometrist.